Consistant or Consistent: Which Spelling is Correct?

 Avoid consistant entirely, even if it looks logical—it is considered a spelling mistake in dictionaries, formal writing, and online content.

-Common Mistakes with Consistent Or Consistant
+Common Mistakes with Consistent or Consistant

 Even advanced writers make mistakes.
 Here’s what to watch out for: